hashicorp/terraform-provider-vsphere/website/docs/r/distributed_virtual_switch.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name of the distributed virtual switch.
-* `datacenter` - (Required) The name of the datacenter containing the distributed virtual switch.
+* `datacenter_id` - (Required) The ID of the datacenter where the distributed virtual switch will be created.
-* `uplinks` - (Optional) A map of hosts and physical NICs to attach to the uplink port group.
+* `host` - (Optional) A map of hosts and physical NICs to attach to the uplink port group.

-~> **NOTE**: Distributed virtual switches cannot be changed once they are created.
-Modifying any of these attributes will force a new resource!